hiddentao/ansijet/README.md

 perform any checks prior to triggering the playbook run.
 Neither does it supply any Ansible playbook variables.

-**Trigger: CI**

-This exposes a URL to be called after a successful continuous integration build.
-It can be configured with a Git branch to execute playbook runs for.
-It supplies the following Ansible variables:

-  * `ci_expected_branch`   <- configured by user
-  * `ci_build_branch`      <- obtained from incoming request

 **Trigger: Shippable**

 This exposes a URL to be called after a successful [shippable.com](shippable.com)